 Back To The Hotel to Watch TV

-New year is traditionally a family time in Japan and many families stay home to see the new year in together.
+New year is a family time and one particular Japanese new year tradition is that people stay home to see the new year in together.
 Kōhaku Uta Gassen is the NHK (the national broadcaster) TV channel’s new year show which has been running since the 1950s.
 It is a national custom to watch Kōhaku on New Year’s Eve.
 The format of the show is that popular singers, musicians and bands are invited to join and each are assigned to one of two teams – red and white.
 They each perform throughout the evening and the audience and judges decide which team was the best.
 Quite often western performers will take part as well.
 At the end of the show, just before midnight, everyone sings Hotaru no Hikari, a song similar to Auld Lang Syne.
 We spent some time in the early evening at our business hotel to catch some of the songs before heading out to see in the new year.

 There are several choices depending on how you are feeling.
 Shibuya is the place to go for a party atmosphere.
 The famous road crossing is usually filled with people waiting to see the new year in (pre-Covid) and the atmosphere is guaranteed to be lively.
 Other possible places include Tokyo Tower, which has a countdown to the New Year, and Tokyo Disney and Disney Sea which have fireworks displays on New Year’s Eve.
 There will also be celebratory countdown events in hotels and izakaya across the city.